-- 1. Log in to the SMC server in SSH or via the console port. - In the file /data/config/fwadmin-env.conf.local, change the values of these environment variables: - 3.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - In the file /data/config/fwadmin-env.conf.local, change the values of these environment variables: - 3.
 Restart the server with the command nrestart fwadmin-server.

-12.5 Viewing SMC server logs
+13.5 Viewing SMC server logs